-In normal use, depressing the pedal dumps the sewage and fresh water flushes down the side of the bowl.
-Water will continue to run into the bowl for a short time after the pedal is released.
+In normal use, when you are hooked up to city water, both pedals are depressed together.
+This dumps the sewage and fresh water flushes down the side of the bowl.
+Water will continue to run into the bowl for a short time after the pedals are released.

-When you wish to conserve water hold the hand-spray head, if installed, over the bowl and hold down the thumb-operated lever.
+Your toilet can be equipped with a hand held spray hose.
+When you wish to conserve water, hold the hand-spray head over the bowl and hold down the thumb-operated lever.
 When depressing the pedal, all the water is routed through the hand-spray.